KaungZawHtet/viatick-air-pollution-ui/README.md

 4. The requirement does not say to use real PM 2.5 data from open air quality APIs.
 So I use a mocking API to get the data.

+5. If PM 2.5 Data is 13-55, it's red.
+In case of  55-70, it's orange.
+In case of below 13, it's green and good air.

 ## Notable Modules